Zafar Mirza acquitted in masks smuggling case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Federal Investigation Agency (FIA) investigation report has acquitted Special Assistant to Prime Minister on National Health Services, Regulations and Coordination Dr Zafar Mirza after probing his alleged involvement in masks smuggling.
-FIA sources have informed a private TV channel that no allegation was proved against Dr Zafar Mirza as petitioner failed to provide evidence of his allegations during the agency’s investigation of export of 20 million masks to China.
+ISLAMABAD: The Federal Investigation Agency (FIA) investigation report has acquitted Special Assistant to Prime Minister on National Health Services, Regulations and Coordination Dr Zafar Mirza after probing his alleged involvement in masks smuggling.